 [18] The second issue which is overlapping is mitigation.
 The judge was very clear not to allow for any mitigation.
 It is obvious that the judge was not addressed on whether any potential mitigation related to the offence rather than the offender.
 As to the offender we have seen an impressive letter he sent to the victim expressing his remorse.
 Given the remorse he expressed the judge's assessment may be viewed as somewhat harsh.
 However, this was serious offending and so on balance given the judge's unique position in hearing this case at first instance we will not interfere with that assessment.
-We note that the judge did allow mitigation in Gibson's case and as Ms McCullagh said there are valid distinctions in background between these two defendants.
+We note that the judge did allow mitigation in Gibson's case and as Ms McCullough said there are valid distinctions in background between these two defendants.

-[19] We are also unattracted to the new argument that there was mitigation in relation to the offence itself.
+[19] We are also unattracted to the new argument that there was mitigation, due to the applicant's mental health issues, in relation to the offence itself, which should have led to a reduction in the sentence.
 Firstly, it was not put before the court.
 Secondly, the expert reports do not actually support the point.
 The report provided by Dr Bownes is in relation to different offending.
 Dr Harding's report is in relation to dangerousness.
 Even if there is a point to be made that Dr Harding's report can be utilised to support this argument, we are not impressed by it as Dr Harding does not clearly and consistently opine how culpability was reduced due to the applicant's mental health issues to a sufficient degree.
 Ultimately, the judge having considered all of the evidence, preferred the evidence of probation rather than Dr Harding's opinion.
 He was entitled to do so and so we reject this ground of appeal.